Luke Wadding: Franciscan friar

+Wadding served as the Irish bishops' agent in Rome and brought to print the first edition of Annales Minorum in eight volumes.
+This monumental work marked him out as the best of Franciscan chroniclers.
+It set the standard for the history of a religious order, accounting for the foundation and development of Franciscan friaries over four centuries; the contacts between friars and their benefactors; and the activities of religious superiors.

+According to his nephew, Bonaventure Barron, Wadding received several votes from cardinals in a conclave for a papal election.
+In 1684, Barron explained: qui etiam in Conclavi, aliquot Cardinalium suffragio pro summon Pontificatu accepit; denique Authori nostro avunculus.

 Wadding was an enthusiastic supporter of the Irish Catholics during the Irish Confederate Wars, and his college became the strongest advocate of the Irish cause in Rome.
-(This spirit of patriotism originated by Wadding had a lasting impact, so that in the 19th century, Sir George Errington, who was sent by British prime minister Gladstone to explain the relation of English and Irish politics in Rome, reported that those Irish politicians thought most extreme in England were conservatives compared with the collegians of St. Isidore.)
+This spirit of patriotism originated by Wadding had a lasting impact.
 Wadding sent officers and arms to Ireland, and induced Pope Innocent X to send Giovanni Battista Rinuccini there.
 The Confederate Catholics petitioned Pope Urban VIII to make Wadding a cardinal, but he found ways to intercept the petition, and it remained in the archives of the college.

 Luke Wadding was an important art patron.
 He commissioned artworks for St. Isidore's church in Rome.
 The painters Andrea Sacchi and Carlo Maratti were among the most famous artists commissioned by Wadding.

 Death

 Wadding died on 18 November 1657 at the age of 69 and is buried in the church of the College of San Isidore, in Rome.
-His life was written by Francis Harold, his nephew.
-The learned Franciscan friar Bonaventura Baron was another nephew.
+His life was written by his nephew, Francis Harold, a Franciscan friar from Limerick.
+Bonaventure Barron of Clonmel, Co.
+Tipperary, was another nephew.